 - Directed by: ODD (opens in new tab)

 Taylor Swift marked the start of her musical return with this animated video created by ODD.
 In terms of its style, it seems influenced by thriller and horror movie title sequences – is there a hint of Kiss Kiss Bang Bang about it, or is that just us?
-Featuring images of snakes that have been popping up on Swift's recently cleansed social media profiles, this video continues the long tradition of listeners indulging in rampant speculation as to who the pop phenomenon is referring to.
+Featuring images of snakes that were all over Swift's social media profiles at the time, this video continues the long tradition of listeners indulging in rampant speculation as to who the pop phenomenon is referring to.

 - Released: 2012